Carrot Top

-Scott Christopher Thompson (born February 25, 1965), known professionally as Carrot Top, is an American stand-up comedian and actor known for his use of prop comedy.
+Scott Christopher Thompson (born February 25, 1965), known professionally as Carrot Top, is an American stand-up comedian and actor.
+He is known for his use of prop comedy.

 Early life

-Thompson was born in Rockledge, Florida, and grew up in Cocoa.
-He is the youngest of two sons, and his father was a NASA engineer.
-He went to Cocoa High School where he played drums in the marching and concert band.
-He graduated in 1983.
-He got the nickname "Carrot Top" from a local swimming coach, a reference to his red hair, which would become one of his trademarks in later life.
+Scott Christopher Thompson was born in Rockledge, Florida, and grew up in Cocoa.
+He is the younger of two sons, and his father was a NASA engineer.
+Thompson was raised Catholic and attended St. Mary’s Catholic School as a child.
+Later, he went to Cocoa High School where he played drums in the marching and concert band, and graduated in 1983.

+A local swimming coach bequethed him the nickname "Carrot Top", a reference to his red hair, which would become his trademark in later life.
 In the late 1980s, Thompson worked as a courier for a mortgage company.
 After high school he enrolled at Florida Atlantic University in Boca Raton.
 While a freshman, Thompson performed his first standup comedy routine.

 Career

 Carrot Top's big break was in 1991 when he performed on Comic Strip Live.
 Around this time, he also performed on the television show Star Search.
 He has appeared in Larry the Cable Guy's Christmas Spectacular, Gene Simmons Family Jewels, Space Ghost Coast to Coast, Criss Angel Mindfreak, Scrubs (2001), George Lopez, and Tugger: The Jeep 4x4 Who Wanted to Fly (2005).
 His film roles include Chairman of the Board, and he also served as a spokesman in commercials for 1-800-CALL-ATT.
 In 2002, he recorded a commentary track for The Rules of Attraction.
 In 2006, Carrot Top appeared in the Reno 911! episode "Weigel's Pregnant" as an enraged version of himself who trashes his hotel room and steals a police car.
 In 2008, he was a guest judge for Last Comic Standing.

 From 1995 to 1999, Carrot Top was the continuity announcer for Cartoon Network, for which he also produced and starred in an early morning show called Carrot Top's AM Mayhem from 1994 to 1996.